20 Commonly Asked Questions About Osteopathy

 Common conditions that may cause back pain include sprains and strains, herniated discs, spinal stenosis, scoliosis, joint degeneration, inflammatory back pain and osteoporosis (Casiano et. al., 2023).

 Causes of low back pain can include heavy physical work, frequent twisting, bending or lifting, weak musculature and more.
-It is important to see your doctor if there are any changed to bowl and bladder movements or incontinence, no improvement or worsening in pain levels as well as numbness, tingling or weakness in the lower limb or groin (Casiano et. al., 2023).
+It is important to see your doctor if there are any changes to bowel and bladder movements or incontinence, no improvement or worsening in pain levels as well as numbness, tingling or weakness in the lower limb or groin (Casiano et. al., 2023).

 Osteopathy is targeted towards the improvement of physiological function and support of homeostasis when altered by impaired somatic dysfunction of the musculoskeletal system (TFLBPCG, 2016).
 The American Osteopathic Association analysed studies on both acute and chronic non-specific low back pain and found that osteopathic manipulative treatment was effective at reducing pain and increasing functional status.